akeneo/pim-helpcenter/content/md/connectivity/manage-event-subscription.md

 ![Download logs button](../img/connection-download-logs-button.png)

-In the `.txt` file uploaded on your computer when you click on the `Download logs` button, you have access to several log levels that will help you to understand why you did or didn't receive some events.
+When you click on `Download logs`, you have access to a `.txt`file containing several log levels that will help you to understand why you did or didn't receive some events.

 ::: info
 Want to know more about each type of logs?
-Please, read our article Debug and fix issues related to the Events API on the api.akeneo.com website.
+Please, read our article [Debug and fix issues related to the Events API](https://api.akeneo.com/events-documentation/subscription.html) on the api.akeneo.com website.
 :::